Outer-Wilds-New-Horizons/new-horizons/README.md

 Planets are created using a JSON file format structure, and placed in the `planets` folder.

-- Moon support is coming *very* soon!
+Moon support is coming soon!
-- Support for mods to create custom planets / moons is also coming soon!
+Support for mods to create custom planets / moons is also coming soon!

 <!-- TOC -->